 order in order to remain here; -or- I'm sorry but it's time to

-period of time.
+of time.
 (Please use good judgment.
-There is a difference
+There is a difference between

-between someone who remains in the restaurant reading a book,
+someone who remains in the restaurant reading or working on a

 - Loud: I'm sorry but you'll have to be quieter